A feast of learning, exploring and connecting: Congress 2025 wrap-up

 Exploring cutting-edge products and services

-Outside of the scientific program sessions, delegates were also able to explore the exhibition which showcases an expansive array of companies from across the dental industry.
+Outside of the Scientific Program sessions, delegates were also able to explore the exhibition which showcased an expansive array of companies from across the dental industry.
 These exhibitors showcased a wide variety of dental technology from dental imaging through to equipment used for dental surgeries, as well as detailing a range of dental services; also on site were companies involved in dental-adjacent activities such as MEDIFIT Design & Construct, an interior design firm which specialises in designing dental clinics.

 Along with vendors of dental publications and items like mouthguards, the exhibition also showcased government departments such as the Western Australian Dental Health Services and the Australian Defence Force (ADF), encouraging people to join their ranks to provide dental services to Australia's fighting forces.